Tempting as it might be, don’t.

 I still cannot help you.

-I don’t have access to what I need to prove you have the right to access the account.
+I’m not able to prove you have the right to access the account.
 I don’t have the technology to get or set your password.
 Only the service does.
-Only Microsoft can reset a Microsoft account password; only Google can do it for Google accounts; only Facebook can do it for Facebook.
+Only Microsoft can reset a Microsoft account password; only Google can do it for Google accounts; only Facebook can reset Facebook accounts.
 You get the idea.

 Go to the service in question, and only the service in question, for account recovery options.